Mare Island Naval Shipyard: Beginnings

 On 15 January 1852, Secretary of the Navy William A. Graham ordered a Naval Commission to select a site for a naval yard on the Pacific Coast.
 Commodore D. Sloat along with Commodore C. Ringgold, Simon F. Blunt and William P.S.
 Sanger (former overseer of construction of Drydock Number One, Norfolk Naval Shipyard) were appointed to the commission.
-On 13 July 1852, Sloat recommended the island across the Napa River from the settlement of Vallejo.
+On 13 July 1852, Sloat recommended Mare Island, across Mare Island Strait from the settlement of Vallejo.
+The next month, a sectional floating dry dock, authorized by Secretary Graham for use in California, arrived in San Francisco.
+It was built in New York and shipped in sections around Cape Horn.
+In 1853, the Navy purchased Mare Island, the original 956 acres (387 ha) of land for MINSY, for a grand sum of $83,491; subsequently the floating dry dock was moved into place in Mare Island Strait.
+McArthur's family share (he had died a few months after purchasing his share of Mare Island) was $5,218.
+Based on observations at the site, Sanger conceived the original plan for the naval yard at Mare Island, later formalized by planners at the Navy Bureau of Yards and Docks in Washington, D.C.
+Although the 1854 Sanger plan was basically sound and mostly implemented, it did not overcome its natural shortcoming: the naval yard was built on an island on shallow San Pablo Bay.

-The Navy purchased the original 956 acres (387 ha) of MINSY on 4 January 1853.
-McArthur's family share (he had died a few months after purchasing an interest in Mare Island) was $5,218.20.
-The Navy commenced shipbuilding operations on 16 September 1854 under the command of then-Commander David Farragut, who later gained fame during the U.S. Civil War Battle of Mobile Bay, when he gave the order, "Damn the torpedoes, full speed ahead!"
+On 16 September 1854, the Navy commenced shipbuilding and ship repair operations at Mare Island under the command of then-Commander David Farragut, who later gained fame during the U.S. Civil War Battle of Mobile Bay, when he gave the order, "Damn the torpedoes, full speed ahead!"
+Farragut and his newly appointed Civil Engineer, Daniel Turner, began to implement Sanger's original plan with only a few minor modifications.
+Of the early buildings constructed under Turner, five are still standing in historic Shipyard North: Building 46, a smithery built in 1856; Building 71, a storage built in 1858; Building 85, a foundry built in 1858; Building 87, a machine shop built in 1858; and Building 89/91, a boiler shop built in 1858.
+The other MINSY area constructed was the Ammunition Depot at the south end of the Island, used to store ordnance from warships under repair.
+Still standing from the Turner years in Ammunition Depot is Building A1, a magazine built in 1857.

 MINSY served as a major Pacific Ocean repair station during the late 19th century, handling American as well as Japanese and Russian vessels in the course of duty.